HallLabs/tracy_matdb/docs/matdbyml.rst

   used.
 Additionally the versions of the POTCARS must be supplied to ensure consistency in the potential and scientific reproducibility.

-.. note:: These parameters can be overridden by any of the database specifications recorded later in the YAML file.
+.. note:: These parameters can be overridden by a `calculator` section in any of the database specifications recorded later in the YAML file.

 `execution` Option
 ------------------